DS-100/fa25/gradproject-cv.md

 ## Milestone Descriptions

-In addition to each Milestone description below, you will have to fill out an internal peer review form every week starting March 17.
+In addition to each Milestone description below, you will have to fill out an internal peer review form every week starting October 22.
 The internal peer review is for checking if each member of the group is contributing to the project and how the tasks are distributed among members.
 This is graded on completion and submitted via Gradescope each week.

-### Milestone 1: Group Formation + Research Proposal (5%) - Monday March 3, 2025
+### Milestone 1: Group Formation + Research Proposal (5%) - Wednesday, October 8, 2025

-The first deliverable of your group project is just to form your group, choose a dataset, and submit your implementation plan to [this Gradescope](https://www.gradescope.com/courses/949942/assignments/5717518){:target="_blank"} by **Monday March 3, 2025**.
+The first deliverable of your group project is just to form your group, choose a dataset, and submit your implementation plan to [this Gradescope](https://www.gradescope.com/courses/949942/assignments/5717518){:target="_blank"} by **Wednesday, October 8**.
 The implementation plan should consist of a series of steps for completing the project along with a timeline.
 You may form groups of 2 or 3 people with any Data 200/200A/200S student.

 The rubric for this milestone is as follows:
 - Short paragraph description of implementation plan and timeline (2%).